JordyDutch/LUKSO-FAQ/LUKSO l16 FAQ.md

 ```
 ```

-#### What's Lukso's vision regarding Ethereum?
-Will Lukso keep building and improving standards and tools on Ethereum as it's doing now or wil it eventually split and follow it's own path?
+#### What's Lukso's vision regarding the network?
+Will Lukso keep following the Ethereum network updates or wil it eventually split and follow it's own path again after mainnet?
 ```
 ```